Wealthify doesn't support your browser

 Great question – we’ve told you that you could do it, and why you might, now here’s how you do it:

-You can transfer a Child Trust Fund to a Junior ISA as long as the child is still a UK resident and is under 18, you can still transfer out even if they have a £nil balance.
-It’s worth finding out if your Child Trust Fund has any exit fees you’ll have to pay, if these costs are high then it may outweigh the benefits of switching.
+You can transfer a Child Trust Fund to a Junior ISA as long as the child is still a UK resident and is under 18, you can still transfer out even if they have a balance of zero.

-It’s worth noting that your child can’t have a CTF and a Junior ISA at the same time – so, you’ll have to move all the money in that account.
+It’s also worth noting that your child can’t have a CTF and a Junior ISA at the same time – so, you’ll have to move all the money in that account.
 This process will also close the Child Trust Fund, which will not be able to be reopened unless the transfer is unsuccessful.

 To start the transfer, you (provided you’re the registered guardian) will need to complete a transfer form with the provider they have chosen to move to.
 For example, if you decided to move your Child Trust Fund to Wealthify’s award-winning Junior ISA, then you would need to complete the transfer form which is included in our sign-up journey.